 Time t=0 denotes the end of the year in which a bank was recapitalized.
-Bank recapitalizations were implemented between time t=-1 and t=0.
+Bank recapitalizations were implemented between time t=1 and t=0.
 Most banks received the recapitalization toward the end of the year, which is marked by a grey vertical line.
 For gross loans, customer deposits and risk weighted assets mean values of indices with the base at t=-1 are plotted.
 For loan loss provisions ratio, means of actual values are plotted.
 Red dashed lines plot the mean values for banks that received a SMALL recapitalization relative to their capital shortfall.
-These are banks in the bottom quartile of received recapitalization amount relative to their capital shortfall are classified as receiving a LARGE recapitalization (blue line).
+These are banks in the bottom quartile of received recapitalization amount relative to their capital shortfall before recapitalization.
+Banks in the upper three quartiles of recapitalization relative to capital shortfall are classified as receiving a LARGE recapitalization (blue line).